danfitz/onlineCourses/java/introToJava/c-static-variables-methods-polymorphism-using-overloading.md

 * Any instance can have unique variable values
 * An instance *must* be created in order to make use of instance variables

 In contrast, **static variables** are the same for every instance of a class.
-You don't event need to instantiate a class to use them.
+You don't even need to instantiate a class to use them.

 ```java
 public class Employee {